-- On ARL designated lands, develop Stewardship Management Plans (SMPs) that emphasize both agricultural and natural resource priorities. - Document baseline conditions on all Land Bank farmland and, at a minimum, implement the Voluntary Stewardship Program agricultural best management practices needed to ensure protection of Critical Areas and other natural resources. - Where existing agricultural uses conflict with protection of water resources or Washington State Priority Habitats and Species (PHS), the Land Bank will rely on the best available science and/or county, state or federal regulations to ensure their protection. - Prioritize water quality protection. - Prioritize active agricultural management to maintain and improve ARL open space landscapes. - Collaborate with Land Bank farmer-lessees in adopting and implementing farm plans and science-based soil nutrient management strategies that model best agricultural management practices to build and sustain healthy soil, sequester carbon and conserve water. - Participate and model recommended practices of the Voluntary Stewardship Program and utilize Cost Share funds to support farm lessees in meeting their stewardship and production goals. - Maintain flexibility and adaptability in management.
+- ♦ On ARL designated lands, develop Stewardship Management Plans (SMPs) that emphasize both agricultural and natural resource priorities. - ◆ Document baseline conditions on all Land Bank farmland and, at a minimum, implement the Voluntary Stewardship Program agricultural best management practices needed to ensure protection of Critical Areas and other natural resources. - Where existing agricultural uses conflict with protection of water resources or Washington State Priority Habitats and Species (PHS), the Land Bank will rely on the best available science and/or county, state or federal regulations to ensure their protection. - Prioritize active agricultural management to maintain and improve ARL open space landscapes, and ensure water quality protection by implementing best management practices - Collaborate with Land Bank farmer-lessees in adopting and implementing farm plans and science-based soil nutrient management strategies that model best agricultural management practices to build and sustain healthy soil, sequester carbon and conserve water. - Participate and model recommended practices of the Voluntary Stewardship Program and utilize Cost Share funds to support farm lessees in meeting their stewardship and production goals.